-With typical adaption of novels and short stories, Stanley Kubrick directed a number of movies that cover a wide range of genres.
-Also, these movies are noted for their realism, dark humor, unique cinematography, extensive set design and evocative use of music.
+With the typical adaption of novels and short stories, Stanley Kubrick directed a number of movies that cover a wide range of genres.
+Also, these movies are noted for their realism, dark humor, unique cinematography, extensive set design, and evocative use of music.
 Kubrick is known as one of the greatest and most influential directors of Hollywood.
-Some of his great body of works are- The Shining, A Clockwork Orange, Full Metal Jacket etc.
+Some of his great body of works are- The Shining, A Clockwork Orange, Full Metal Jacket, etc.

 HOWARD HAWKS (1896-1977)

-With a lot of masterpiece, Howard Hawks is another great director of all the time.
+With a lot of masterpieces, Howard Hawks is another great director of all the time.
 His hallmarks are more thematic than visual.
-His piece of works had something different and we could all see these in his classics like, Bringing Up Baby, Cary Grant, Rio Bravo, John Wayne etc.
+His piece of works had something different and we could all see these in his classics like Bringing Up Baby, Cary Grant, Rio Bravo, John Wayne, etc.

 STEVEN SPIELBERG (1947)